matn7/CS-Notes/src/main/java/deployment/GCP.md

 **Wrap up**

-- A Permission allows you to perform a certain action - `Service.Resource.Verb`.
+- A Permission allows you to perform a certain action: `Service.Resource.Verb`.
 - A Role is a collection of Permissions to use or manage GCP resources:
     - Primitive Roles are Owner, Editor, Viewer.
     - Predefined Roles give granular access to specific GCP resources (IAM).
     - Custom Roles let you define your own granular permissions.
 - A Member is some Google account identity tied to an email address.
 - A Policy binds Members to Roles for some scope of Resources:
-    - Answering - Who can do what to which thing(s)?
+    - Answering, who can do what to which thing(s)?
 - Prefer `add-iam-policy-binding` & `remove-iam-policy-binding`.
 - Over `get-iam-policy`, edit, then `set-iam-policy`.